 For example, the KeepTruckin ELD keeps track of a driver’s hours-of-service and notifies him/her whenever a violation is approaching.

-The KeepTruckin ELD is FMCSA-compliant, feature-rich, and starts at just $20 per month with no additional charges.
+The KeepTruckin ELD is FMCSA-compliant, feature-rich, and affordable for fleets of all sizes.
 Over 500,000 drivers and 40,000 fleets use KeepTruckin for their compliance, regulatory, and fleet management needs.

 If you are using another ELD solution and want to switch to KeepTruckin, you can avail the KeepTruckin buyout offer.
 Through the KeepTruckin Shifting Gears program, we are helping unhappy owner-operators and fleets offset the cost of switching to KeepTruckin.